 Habitat and Ecology

-The species inhabits humid forest with dense plant cover (>80%).
+This species inhabits humid montane forest with dense plant cover (>80%).
 It is a habitat specialist, only found in primary forest.
-Individuals can be found at night on vegetation within 2 meters of the ground, with leaves being the preferred perch site.
-Relative abundance of juveniles during April-September and February-March suggests that reproduction of the species is continuous (García and Lynch 2006).
+Individuals can be found at night on vegetation within 2 m of the ground, with leaves being the preferred perch site.
+Relative abundance of juveniles during April–September and February–March suggests that reproduction of the species is continuous (García and Lynch 2006).
 The mode of reproduction is by direct development (García et al. 2015).
 Its diet consists of invertebrates in the families Isotomidae, Quironimidae, Formicidae, and Tipulidae (García et al. 2015).

-The species is currently known from a high elevation area (above 2500 masl) within a National Park.
-However, a potential threat, if the park's conservation policies were to change, could be constituted by the extensive Smurfit's pine crops that occur in neighbouring areas (J.C.
-García, pers. comm.
+The species is currently only known from a high elevation area (above 2,500 m asl) within a Munchique National Park.
+A potential threat, however, if the park's conservation policies were to change, could be constituted by the extensive Smurfit's pine plantations that occur in neighbouring areas (J.C.
+García pers. comm.
 2008).

 The species is found within Munchique National Park.